soulflyer/riff/README.md

 Riff specifies patterns to be played starting at the begining of a bar.

 Note that it depends on a version of metronome that returns bar number.
-This is currently in soulflyer/overtone (branch metronome) and not yet in the main overtone repository.
+This is currently in soulflyer/overtone (branch metronome) and not the main overtone repository.

 Usage:
 First define a riff